monokai-kirov/nestjs-crud-utils/README.md

 @Module({
 	imports: [
 		SequelizeModule.forRootAsync({
-			useFactory: () => config.getDatabaseOptionsWithLeaderChecking(), // Define underscored: true (you can use your own options but underscored: true is necessary + leader checking prevents multiple db schema syncronization from different app instances (if you're not using migrations in simple cases))
+			// Define underscored: true (you can use your own options but underscored: true
+			// is necessary + leader checking prevents multiple db schema syncronization from
+			// different app instances (if you're not using migrations in simple cases))
+			useFactory: () => config.getDatabaseOptionsWithLeaderChecking(),
 		}),
-		UploadModule.register([SequelizeModule.forFeature([Upload])]), // By default after onApplicationBootstrap hook postgresql triggers (AFTER DELETE for Upload entity) will be created (to delete file from the hard drive)
+		// By default after onApplicationBootstrap hook postgresql triggers
+		// (AFTER DELETE for Upload entity) will be created (to delete file from the hard drive) UploadModule.register([SequelizeModule.forFeature([Upload])]),
 		AdminModule,
 	],
 })